 After spending the previous 10 days in India, I felt the kids deserved the trip to Universal Studios Singapore.
 Singapore is one of my favourite Asian cities, it’s so easy to visit and get around.
 I feel like I know it too as we visited for a few days last year on the way to Cambodia.
 After the complexities of travelling in India with kids, Singapore was a very welcome breath of fresh air.

-Universal Studios Singapore is located on Sentosa Island.
+Universal Studios Singapore is located on Sentosa Island, click link for a list of free things to do on the island.
 Sentosa is an island resort off the southern coast of Singapore accessible by road, cable car, pedestrian boardwalk and monorail from Singapore.
 Singapore has to be one of the easiest places to travel around and there are a number of affordable ways to get there.

 We were staying at the Shangri-La Hotel Singapore and on this occasion and we decided to jump in a taxi for the trip to Sentosa.
 It was a very affordable option at just on $12SGD for our way trip for 5 people.